flytbase/flytdocs/source/docs/FlytSim/FlytSimInstallationGuide.rst

 To install FlytSim binaries,

 * Go to the `FlytSim download`_ page.
-Download the FlytSimv1.0.zip file.
-Once downloaded, unzip the file to find *flytsim_1.0-1_amd64.deb* which is the FlytSim debian paclkage and *flytsim_install.sh*, an install script.
+Download the flytsimv0.x.zip file.
+Once downloaded, unzip the file to find *flytsim_0.x-y_amd64.deb* which is the FlytSim debian package and *flytsim_install.sh*, an install script.
 Alternatively, you can create your own install script by copying the following lines.

   .. literalinclude:: include/flytsim_install.sh
 	   :language: bash